 Further investigation into the presence of Phytophthora Dieback (caused by Phytophthora cinnamomi and other closely related plant pathogens) may be required because the site presents suitable conditions for this pathogen.
 No evidence has been found to date to indicate the presence of Myrtle Rust (Pucinnia psidii) within the actual project site.
-However, Myrtle Rust has been detected from self-sown paperbarks on the edge of Duck Pond, Centennial Park, which is only a few hundred metres away.
+However, Myrtle Rust has been detected from self-sown paperbarks on the edge of Duck Pond, Centennial Park, which is only a few hundred metres away; and paperbark seedlings planted in August 2020 have been susceptible to Myrtle Rust.
 Regular inspections of the residing Myrtaceae species should be conducted, as the introduction of any disease could have rapid and severe effects on the trees present, potentially rendering the site unsuitable for further use as a roost site for bats.